-The type of D4.7 is "Demonstrator", so this document presents in brief all the implementations in local CIPs after the integration of the platform in the LH cities.
-It is an intermediary document aiming to inform about the evolution of the IRIS activities in WP4 City Innovation Platform.
-Moreover, it will facilitate the knowledge sharing between the local development teams but also with the IT personnel of the Fellow Cities.
+D4.7 was an intermediary document aiming to inform about the evolution of the IRIS activities in WP4 City Innovation Platform.
+Moreover, the document facilitated the knowledge sharing between the local development teams but also with the IT personnel of the Fellow Cities.
+Emphasis was given in the update of architecture, data models and APIs, data market, and use cases.